uktrade/peoplefinder/README.md

 - `bundle exec rails s -b 0.0.0.0`

 Point your browser to http://0.0.0.0:3000 and you should see the application's start page.

+- Troubleshooting
+Ruby can get confused if you have libssl newer than 1.0, if you are having compilation issues try ```sudo apt install libssl1.0-dev```.

 ### Mac OSX install